-We own a 64% membership interests in CHOPS Cameron Highway Oil Pipeline Co. ("CHOPS") and are the operator of the CHOPS pipeline and its associated assets. assets (the "CHOPS pipeline").
+We own a 64% membership interests in Cameron Highway Oil Pipeline Co. ("CHOPS") and are the operator of its pipeline and associated assets (the "CHOPS pipeline").
 We also own an 80% membership interest in Independence Hub, LLC.
 For financial reporting purposes, the assets and liabilities of these entities are consolidated with those of our own, with any third party or affiliate interest in our Unaudited Condensed Consolidated Balance Sheets amounts shown as noncontrolling interests in equity.

-12. Net Loss Income Per Common Unit
+12. Net Income Per Common Unit

-Basic net income (loss) per common unit is computed by dividing Net Income (Loss) Attributable net income attributable to Genesis Energy, L.P., after considering income attributable to our Class A preferred unitholders, by the weighted average number of common units outstanding.
+Basic net income (loss) per common unit is computed by dividing net income attributable to Genesis Energy, L.P., after considering income attributable to our Class A preferred unitholders, by the weighted average number of common units outstanding.

 The dilutive effect of our Class A Convertible Preferred Units is calculated using the if-converted method.
 Under the if-converted method, the Class A Convertible Preferred Units are assumed to be converted at the beginning of the period (beginning with their respective issuance date), and the resulting common units are included in the denominator of the diluted net income (loss) per common unit calculation for the period being presented.
-Distributions The numerator is adjusted for distributions declared in the period, and undeclared distributions that accumulated during the period, are added back to and any returns that accumulated in the numerator for purposes of the if-converted calculation. period.
-For the three and six months ended March 31, 2023 [June 30, 2023] and 2022, the effect of the assumed conversion of all the 25,336,778 outstanding Class A Convertible Preferred Units was anti-dilutive and was not included in the computation of diluted earnings per unit.
+The numerator is adjusted for distributions declared in the period, undeclared distributions that accumulated during the period, and any returns that accumulated in the period.
+For the three and six nine months ended June 30, 2023 September 30, 2023 and 2022, the effect of the assumed conversion of all the outstanding Class A Convertible Preferred Units was anti-dilutive and was not included in the computation of diluted earnings per unit.

-The following table reconciles Net loss net income attributable to Genesis Energy, L.P. and weighted average units used in computing basic and diluted net loss income (loss) per common unit (in thousands):
+The following table reconciles net income attributable to Genesis Energy, L.P. and weighted average units used in computing basic and diluted net income (loss) per common unit (in thousands):